What goes in my bins?

-- The correct bin/authorised sacks are put out by 6.30am on your bin collection day (or left out the night before)
+- the correct bin/authorised sacks are put out by 6.30am on your collection day (or left out the night before)

-- Any extra refuse is put in an authorised sack and placed by the refuse bin on your refuse collection day.
+- any extra refuse is put in an authorised sack and placed by the refuse bin on your refuse collection day.
 We will not collect black sacks

-- Any extra recycling is put in a clear/see-through sack and placed by the recycling bin on your recycling collection day
+- any extra recycling is put in a clear/see-through sack and placed by the recycling bin on your recycling collection day

-- any cardboard which can’t fit in the bin needs to be flattened and placed by the recycling bin on your recycling collection day.
-All packaging/polystyrene needs to be removed and placed by the recycling bin.
+- any cardboard which can’t fit into the bin needs to be flattened and placed by the recycling bin on your recycling collection day.
+All packaging/polystyrene needs to be removed.
 Please note that we are unable to take any soaked cardboard

-It's also really important to label the bin with the property number/name.
-Please keep your bins clean in between collections.
+It's also really important to label the bin with the property number/name and to keep your bins clean in between collections.

-Please use the resources below to find out what can and can't go in your bins.
+Please use the resources on this webpage to find out what can and can't go in your bins.
 Any bin that contains items it shouldn't, will not be emptied.

-- Plastic bottles - empty, washed, squashed and lid on
+- Plastic bottles - empty, wash, squash and lid on

 - Plastic yoghurt pots, tubs and food trays

 - Bathroom and household cleaning - with all tops on